| Salukis: the most honest dog breed review you'll ever find. Information about Saluki personality and behavior. |

 A Saluki may not be right for you.

-- Providing enough running exercise.
-Salukis don't need miles of running, but they MUST have regular opportunities to vent their energy through all-out galloping a few times a week.
-Otherwise they will become rambunctious and bored -- which they usually express by destructive chewing.
+- Providing enough running exercise in a safe area.
+Salukis don't need miles of running, but they do need regular opportunities to vent their energy through all-out galloping a few times a week.
+Otherwise they will become bored, which they usually express by destructive chewing.

 - Providing enough socialization.
 Standoffish by nature, Salukis need extensive exposure to people and to unusual sights and sounds.
-Otherwise their natural caution can become shyness or suspicion, which are difficult to live with.
+Otherwise their natural caution can become skittishness and timidity, which are difficult to live with.

 - Chasing other animals.
-Most people do not realize just how fast and agile sighthounds are -- or how strong their instincts are to chase and seize fleeing creatures.
-They could seriously injure or kill your neighbor's cat or toy dog.
-In today's society, the legal liabilities should be considered.
+Most people do not realize just how fast and agile sighthounds are, or how strong their instincts are to chase and seize other creatures that run.
+A Saluki can seriously injure or kill your neighbor's cat or toy dog.
+You must take great care to supervise and control your sighthound around smaller animals.

 - Emotional sensitivity.
-Be honest...is there tension in your home?
+Be honest.... is there tension in your home?
 Are people loud or angry or emotional?
-Are there arguments or fights?
 Salukis are extremely sensitive to stress and can end up literally sick to their stomachs, with severe digestive upsets and neurotic behaviors, if the people in their home are having family problems.
 Sighthounds are peaceful, sensitive dogs who need a peaceful, harmonious home.